Nurse Practitioner

 Do you ever get emotionally attached to your patients?

-Asked by jasmine over 11 years ago
+Asked by jasmine about 12 years ago

 Yes.
 Since I work in a place where kids have heart disease that may require many interventions over a course of years and because I have worked in the same place for 10 years- I have had many opportunies to bond with patients and familes.
 I have taken care of many patients since the day that they were born and continue to care for them as they grow.
 It is wonderful to see how the kids thrive after surgery!
 Many times the parents bring them to the hospital so that we can see them when they are feeling well after they are healed!